-Police: Teen Girl Dies After Falling From Fifth-Floor Fire Escape
+Police: Teen Girl Dies After Falling From Fifth-Floor Lower Manhattan Fire Escape

-NEW YORK (CBSNewYork) — A teenage girl was killed after falling from a fifth-floor fire escape in Tribeca on Sunday night.
+NEW YORK (CBSNewYork) — A teenage girl was killed after falling from a fifth-floor fire escape in TriBeCa on Sunday night.

 Emergency responders were seen on video responding to the incident.